 In order to explore how the task environment can impact citizens’ confidence in their own political judgments we undertook a total of twelve focus groups in two Australian States (Queensland and South Australia) ahead of state elections (held on 25 November 2017 and 17 March 2018 respectively).
 During that period, the issue of same-sex marriage was also a focus of attention as the Australian Government organised a postal survey on the matter, held between 12 September and 7 November 2017.
 The fact that such drastically different task environments took place over a short period of time offered a rare window of opportunity to compare how confident citizens felt in participating in both settings.
 Participants were asked to reflect on both task environments.
 In line with previous research (see e.g. Arcuri et al, 2008), a total of 75 participants took part to our study, with two-hours long focus groups being held in urban (Brisbane and Adelaide) and regional (Townsville and Murray Bridge) areas.
 Participants were selected based on their socio-economic characteristics to (age group, gender, household income and professional status).
 They were all undecided voters ahead of the above-mentioned state elections order to avoid any political bias.
 They were grouped based on their occupational status (retired versus active).
 They received an incentive of AUD100 for their participation.
 All groups were convened independently and most of them were observed by the researchers, who did not interfere in the process to allow for greater transparency in the discussion.
 In order to mitigate against the effects of group dynamics, participants were first asked to write down their thoughts before the beginning of the conversation.

 Focus groups provide a relevant choice because they have become the established method for enabling a sample of respondents to explore and share their reasoning and reflections on the topics of discussion (see e.g. Barbour and Morgan, 2017).
 Indeed, the pioneering work of Gamson (1992) explored how citizens in a working-class area of Boston thought about politics and used focus groups to show that citizens can reason about their choices and preferences with considerable depth.
-As he argues survey-based research has many advantages but to understand the formation of public opinion it is worth recognizing that it can be complemented by other methods.
-As Kam (2012, 561-2) argues when exploring public opinion openness to a variety of methods matters.
-Focus groups can ‘provide an alternative evidentiary basis for examining mental processes and sources of influence on public opinion, where public opinion need not be defined simply as a temporary construction uttered within the confines of the survey interview’.
+As he notes survey-based research has many advantages but to understand the formation of public opinion it is worth recognizing that it can be complemented by other methods.
+As Kam (2012, 561-2) argues that when exploring public opinion openness to a variety of methods matters and claims that focus groups can ‘provide an alternative evidentiary basis for examining mental processes and sources of influence on public opinion, where public opinion need not be defined simply as a temporary construction uttered within the confines of the survey interview’.
 Hence, this method helps us answer our main research question, as we are interested in exploring whether the task environment has an impact on citizens’ internal efficacy.
 Our analysis focuses on the individual and group levels, in order to analyse and compare the reasons why participants felt more or less confident about their political judgement in two different settings (Cyr, 2014).